The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The liturgical year begins with Evening Prayer I (traditionally called First Vespers) of the First Sunday of Advent.
 The season of Advent continues through the four Sundays of Advent and ends at Christmas Eve.

-Advent is a time of preparation, through fasting and prayer, for Christmas.
-Even though Christ was actually born over 2000 years ago, during Advent we prepare our hearts to “receive” Jesus into the world each year as a light to the nations, at a time when our calendar is reaching its darkest period.
-Advent is also a time of looking forward to Christ’s Second Coming in the last days.
+Advent is a time of preparation for Christmas.
+It’s a time of fasting and prayer, not of partying; it’s a time to lose weight, not to gain weight.
+Even though Christ was actually born over 2000 years ago, during Advent it is important to prepare our hearts to “receive” Jesus into the world as a light to the nations, at a time when our calendar is reaching its darkest period.
+Moreover, Advent has its deepest meaning as a time of looking forward to Christ’s Second Coming in the last days.

 Christmas